9 tips to help your dog wear an elizabethan collar

-The benefits of Elizabethan collars for pets
+Elizabethan collars for dogs

-Keeping in mind your pet’s health, and the major financial investment you just made that requires the cone in the first place, I think you (in theory) agree that the E-collar is what’s best for your pet.
-Still, though it sounds good on paper, putting the E-collar on your pet and keeping it there is another story.
+Keeping in mind your pet’s health, and the major financial investment you just made that requires the cone in the first place, I think you (in theory) agree that the cone is what’s best for your pet.
+Still, though it sounds good on paper, putting the cone on your pet and keeping it there is another story.
 That’s why I’ve put together a list of do’s and don’ts to get you and your pet through your first few days as wearers of the cone of shame.

 Why only the first few days?
-Well, it turns out that your pet will get used to the collar a lot faster than you think.
+Well, it turns out that your pet will get used to the dog cone collar a lot faster than you think.
 In fact, she’ll be used to it well before you will be, but that won’t stop her from giving you the sad puppy dog eyes to try to trick you out of it.

 This includes in and out of the car, up stairs and through doorways.
 The cone is much wider than her head, and she may have trouble navigating doorways and stairways at first.

 Leave the collar on at all times (with the possible exception of meal times).
 The more consistent you are, the faster she’ll become accustomed to the collar.

 Move the bowls away from the wall so they can be reached, and if the collar is too deep to allow for eating, it’s OK to remove it for meal times only.
 Stand there and watch your pet as she eats and then put the collar back on as soon as the meal is finished.

-Here's what NOT to do...
+3 things NOT to do...

-Feel guilty.
 This collar is allowing your pet to heal more quickly, and using it avoids potential emergencies.

-Just leave it on.
+Just leave it on except at mealtime.
 It’ll be over soon, I promise.
 Some of you may still take it off.
 And if you must, never leave your pet unattended while it’s off.
 You will be totally embarrassed when you show up to the emergency clinic with a pet who has damaged his incision.